intempt/intempt-node/README.md

 ```

-The most importan is the Authorization.
-Our library provide two way.
+First, Authorization.
+Our library provide two ways:

 A Simple bearer token (jwt) from login.
-This method higly denending the `exp` (expiration), whitch can be from couple of minuts to days.
+This method higly dependent the `exp` (expiration), which can be from couple of minutes to days.
 This is not fit for a long running api.

 ```typescript
 const configuration = new IntemptSdk.Configuration({